 Bosnia and Herzegovina’s banking sector: Facts & Figures

-The BiH financial system is dominated by commercial banks.
-Currently 23 banks operate on the market.
+The financial system is dominated by commercial banks with 23 banks operating on the market.

-As Bosnia and Herzegovina consists of two entities: Federation of BiH and Republic of Srpska.
-There are two supervising bodies for the banking sector: Banking Agency of Federation of BiH and Banking Agency of Republic of Srpska.
+As Bosnia and Herzegovina comprises two entities: Federation of BiH and Republic of Srpska, there are two supervising bodies – two banking agencies for the banking sector: Banking Agency of Federation of BiH and Banking Agency of Republic of Srpska.

 Contributor: Berislav Kutle Berislav.email@example.com